 Anyone who’s ever bitten into a slice of watermelon knows it induces a state of relaxation like few other fruits.
 But did you know that the fruit can also be used as medicine?
 Humans began doing just that, using watermelon as medicine, thousands of years ago.
 Renowned physicians like Hippocrates and Dioscorides actually praised the bright red melon for its healing properties.

 Today, let’s bite into the juicy facts and explore the many medicinal benefits of watermelon.
 We’ll also look at how to prepare the fruit to make the best use of it.

-Generally speaking, the higher a food’s water content the most likely it is to act as a cooling agent.
+Generally speaking, the higher a food’s water content the more likely it is to act as a cooling agent.
 That logic places this fruit pretty high up on the list of foods that cool your internal organs.

-Most people understand this has a refreshing effect.
+Most people understand that this has a refreshing effect.
 But that explanation only scratches the surface.
 And, just as with watermelon, the good stuff lies under the surface.

 Considering that oxidative damage causes everything from aging to cancer, that’s a pretty big check mark for lycopene.
 Indeed, researchers have found that high amounts of dietary lycopene correlate with reduced cancer risk.

 All of this builds a strong case for watermelon as medicine, which contains the second highest lycopene content of all fruits.